Hay-on-Wye

 Poitiers

-With its ancient churches, numerous bookstores and fantastic shops, Poitiers is one of my favourite French cities.
-Its medieval centre is a delight to wander around, a maze of winding streets featuring charming timber-clad buildings and distractingly tempting food shops and cafés.
-When we arrived in the city, we decided to take a self-guided walking...
-Continue Reading →
+With its ancient churches, numerous bookstores and tempting food shops, Poitiers is one of my favourite French cities.
+Its medieval centre is a maze of winding streets filled with charming timber-clad buildings.

 Milan: Top tips